muratk5n/thirdwave/en/README.md

 It's not entirely correct to judge a country's power by looking at its military size, its ships, guns.
 Military power is also a function of what a country *can build* on demand, when all the chips are down..
-That is deeply related to its industrial, tech capacity, therefore its economy.
+That is deeply related to its industrial, tech capacity, its economy.

 ---